Cesar Chavez: Expanding beyond California: 1972

 California growers then organized a ballot on Proposition 22 for November 1972 which would ban boycott campaigns in the state.
-Chavez tasked LeRoy Chatfield with running the campaign against it; at the ballot, Proposition 22 lost by 58 percent to 42 percent.
+Chavez tasked LeRoy Chatfield with running the campaign against it.
+At the ballot, Proposition 22 lost by 58 percent to 42 percent.

 In April 1973, the UFW's contact with grape growers in the Delano area expired.
 At this, Chavez called a strike in the Coachella Valley.
 The Teamsters union saw this as an opportunity to replace the UFW in representing the region's farmworkers.
 The Teamsters organized counter-protests; their picketers were often armed and violent clashes between members of the two unions broke out.

 The UFW used these instances of Teamster violence to rally public support for their cause.
 The AFL-CIO was concerned by this clash between unions, and Meany struck a deal with Chavez that they would provide the UFW with renewed financial support if it pushed for state legislation to govern the rights of farmworkers to organize.
 Chavez agreed; although he did not want such a law and he thought that Governor Reagan would never agree to it anyway.
-The AFL-CIO gave the UFW $1.6 million, allowing the latter to pay Salinas picketers $75 and later $90 a week.
+The AFL-CIO gave the UFW $1.6 million, allowing the UFW to pay Salinas picketers $75 and later $90 a week.

 Amid the Delano strike, one of the UFW strikers, the Yemeni migrant Nagi Moshin Daifullah, died after an altercation with a police officer breaking up a bar-room fight.
-The UFW portrayed Daifullah as a martyr for the cause and over 5000 people marched at his funeral, with Chavez fasting for three days.
-Chavez then called off the Delano strike, stating that he would do so until the federal government guaranteed the safety of UFW protesters; the government believed that this was a cover to conceal the financial problems that the strike was causing the UFW.
+The UFW portrayed Daifullah as a martyr for the cause and over 5,000 people marched at his funeral, with Chavez fasting for three days.
+Chavez then called off the Delano strike, stating that he would do so until the federal government guaranteed the safety of UFW protesters.
+The government believed that this was a cover to conceal the financial problems that the strike was causing the UFW.
 By this point, the UFW had lost much of its membership, and most of its California contracts, to the Teamsters.
 Many farmworkers found that while the Teamsters appeared less interested in workers' rights, they did not expect their employees to spend their weekends on political campaigns and boycotts as the UFW did.